auliahanifan/soccer/readme.md

 2. And you can run this app with `sh run.sh ` if you run in linux/macos environment or `.\run.ps1` if you run in windows with powershell , it install all dependencies.
 3. Or manually run with `python manage.py runserver` if all dependencies installed and database has been migrated.

+### Notes

+This app has been installed with Swagger.
+You can access it on `/` endpoints.
+This app has been tested.
+You can access the result on `/test-result/index.html` endpoints.

 ___

 ## Configurations